Veeva and Privacy Shield

 Types of third parties to which we disclose personal data and purposes

-Veeva is responsible for the processing of personal data it receives, under the Privacy Shield Framework, and subsequently transfers to a third party acting as an agent on its behalf.
-Veeva Systems complies with the Privacy Shield Principles for all onward transfers of personal data from the EU, including the onward transfer liability provisions.
+Veeva is responsible for the processing of personal data it receives under the Privacy Shield Frameworks and subsequently transfers to any third party acting as an agent on its behalf.
+Veeva complies with the Privacy Shield Principles for all onward transfers of personal data from the EU, UK and Switzerland, including the onward transfer liability provisions.

-We share EEA Data with our subsidiaries, affiliates and contractors, who process personal data on behalf of Veeva.
-We also provide information to our channel partners, such as distributors and resellers, to fulfill product and information requests, and to provide customers and prospective customers with information about Veeva and its products and services.
-We also share EEA Data with other third parties for the purposes for which we receive the EEA Data (e.g., performance of contractual obligations and rights), and we may also disclose EEA Data where we are legally required to disclose (e.g., under statutes, contracts or otherwise) or where the disclosure is permitted by law or the Privacy Shield Principles and we have a legitimate business interest in such disclosure.
+We share EU, UK and Swiss Data with our subsidiaries, affiliates and contractors who process personal data on behalf of Veeva.
+We may also need to provide personal data to our partners to fulfill product and information requests and to provide customers and prospective customers with information about Veeva and its products and services.
+We share EU, UK and Swiss Data with other third parties for the purposes for which we receive the EU, UK and Swiss Data (e.g., performance of contractual obligations and rights), and we may also disclose EU, UK and Swiss Data where we are legally required to disclose (e.g., under statutes, contracts or otherwise) or where the disclosure is permitted by law or the Privacy Shield Principles and we have a legitimate business interest in such disclosure.

-EEA Site Visitors may opt out of disclosures to entities other than agents unless the disclosure is required by law or necessary under contracts by sending an email to email@example.com, but such an opt-out request may make it difficult or impossible for us to provide requested services.
-We try to minimize disclosures of personal data as reasonably practical because we are mindful of our responsibility and potential liability in cases of onward transfers to third parties.
+EU, UK and Swiss website visitors may opt out of disclosures to entities other than agents unless the disclosure is required by law or necessary under contracts by sending an email to firstname.lastname@example.org, but such an opt-out request may make it difficult or impossible for us to provide requested services.
+We minimize disclosures of personal data as reasonably practical.

 Right to access

-Because Veeva may have limited ability to access data our customers submit to our services, if you wish to request access, limit use or disclosure, please provide the name of the Veeva customer who submitted your data to our services.
-We will refer your request to that customer, and will support them as needed in responding to your request.
+Because Veeva may have limited access to personal data our customers store in our services, if you wish to request access, limit use or disclosure, please provide the name of the Veeva customer who provided your personal data to our services.
+We will refer your request to that customer and will support them as needed in responding to your request.

 Choices and means

-EEA Business Contacts may choose to change personal data, unsubscribe from email lists, or cancel an account by contacting email@example.com.
-EEA Site Visitors may choose to unsubscribe from our marketing communications by following the instructions or unsubscribe mechanism in the email message.
+EU, UK and Swiss Business Contacts may choose to change personal data, unsubscribe from email lists, or cancel an account by contacting firstname.lastname@example.org.
+EU, UK and Swiss website visitors may choose to unsubscribe from our marketing communications by using the unsubscribe mechanism in our emails.

 Independent dispute resolution body